Remmeauth/remme-core/docs/user-guide/cloud/aws.rst

    :align: center
    :alt: Sign up form

-Fill up your contact information along with credit/debit card details to pay for cloud services.
+Enter your contact information along with credit/debit card details into the form  to pay for cloud services.

 .. image:: /img/user-guide/cloud/aws/sign-up-contact-info.png
    :width: 100%
    :align: center
    :alt: Sign up contact information

-After entering initial credentials you will get the new screen to verify the account.
+After entering initial credentials you will see the following screen for verifying the account.

 .. image:: /img/user-guide/cloud/aws/sign-up-confirmation.png
    :width: 100%
    :align: center
    :alt: Sign up confirmation

-Choose support plan.
-Read more about it by the |aws_support_plans|.
+Choose a support plan.
+Read more about this in the |aws_support_plans|.

 .. |aws_support_plans| raw:: html